Rurouni Kenshin: Restoration: Publication

 In December 2011, Shueisha announced that Watsuki would be putting his Embalming manga series on hold to begin a "reboot" of Rurouni Kenshin, called Rurouni Kenshin: Kinema-ban, as a tie-in to the then upcoming live-action film.
 The series began in Jump Square on May 2, 2012, and ended on June 4, 2013.
 It was created to honor the anniversary of the anime series and the release of the live-action film.
 Inspired by the film, Watsuki wanted to reintroduce Kenshin's character in a new manga.
 He thought about redesigning the cast but decided to stay true to the originals' looks.
 Instead he made subtle changes including Kenshin's scarf and Saitō wearing a more realistic outfit.

 The reboot depicts the battles that are featured in the first live-action film, with differences.
 A special chapter, titled Rurouni Kenshin: Meiji Swordsman Romantic Story: Act Zero (るろうに剣心 -明治剣客浪漫譚- 第零幕, Rurōni Kenshin -Meiji Kenkaku Roman Tan- Dai Rei-maku), was published in Weekly Shōnen Jump on August 20, 2012, as a prologue to Restoration and included in its first volume.
 Shueisha collected the chapters in two tankōbon volumes, released on September 4, 2012 and July 4, 2013.
 Restoration and Act Zero were also collected in Rurouni Kenshin: Another Story, published on November 17, 2023, which also includes Rurouni Kenshin: Master of Flame.

-A light novel adaptation of Restoration, titled Rurouni Kenshin -Ginmaku Sōshihen- (るろうに剣心 ―銀幕草紙変―), written by Watsuki's wife Kaoru Kurosaki, was released on September 4, 2012.
+A light novel adaptation of Restoration, titled Rurouni Kenshin -Ginmaku Sōshihen- (るろうに剣心 ―銀幕草紙変―), written by Watsuki's wife Kaworu Kurosaki, was released on September 4, 2012.
 Watsuki said it utilizes one of the rejected ideas she had for the live-action film.
 It is a version of Restorations New Kurogasa (Jin-E) Arc, featuring Inui Banjin and a different younger Gein, both members of Yukishiro Enishi's team in the Jinchū Arc of the original Rurouni Kenshin manga.

 On May 7, 2012, it was announced in Viz Media's digital manga magazine Weekly Shonen Jump Alpha that Rurouni Kenshin: Kinema-ban would join its line-up, under the title Rurouni Kenshin: Restoration.
 It ran from May 21, 2012, to June 10, 2013, while Act Zero was published on September 4, 2012.
 Viz Media released the first volume on June 4, 2013, and the second was published on January 14, 2014.